Photonico/About/README.md

 ### Other

 I have been playing basketball for many years and also enjoy fitness, boxing, and gymnastics.
-In addition to sports, I have a passion for photography and aspire to learn the guitar.
+In addition to sports, I have a passion for photography, I display my photography work on [my Flickr page](https://www.flickr.com/photos/182418029@N02/).
+Learning to play the guitar is on my wishlist.
+To discover more about me, feel free to follow my Instagram.

 ## Publications